ordina-jworks/ordina-jworks.github.io/_posts/2018-06-27-lead-dev-london-2018.md

 The way changes make people feel is at least as important as the change itself.
 Emotions are critical.

+> "An empowered, open team who understandt their contex can adapt to change." [@jenny_duckett](https://twitter.com/jenny_duckett){:target="_blank"} [#LeadDevLondon](https://twitter.com/hashtag/LeadDevLondon?src=hash){:target="_blank"}

 **What can you do to prepare?**

 First of all, work on yourself so you can sustain through these disruptive changes and be able to better support your team as a result.
 You don't need to do it all yourself, let go of details, give people your trust and assume positive intent.
 Set yourself up to lead sustainably.

 Make your team's work ownable by stopping to split efforts and starting to define a single and clear goal.
 Communicate this goal over and over again.